koenvanderdrift/BioSwift/README.md

 ### The BioSwift framework provides:
 - support for macOS and iOS
-- import of fasta protein files (TODO)
 - molecular weight calculations
 - digestion of proteins
 - fragmentation of peptides

+### TODO:
+- import of fasta files
+- import of UniProt files
+- support for dna and rna sequences

 ### Disclaimer:
 Although utmost attention has been given to the accuracy of the generated data, there are no warranties regarding the correctness and completeness of the data.
 All data generated is provided for research, educational and informational purposes only and in no circumstances to be used as a substitute for professional medical advice, diagnosis, treatment or care.